 |Child Care Resource & Referral Agencies||Child Care Resource and Referral Agencies|

 A link to a listing of local CCR&Rs by county.
 CCR&Rs help connect providers with the parents who need their services.
 They also provide technical assistance and provider training.

 |Forms and Guides||Child Care Provider Guide|

 Our handbook for providers who serve ERDC clients, with loads of information on how to get started, the payment process, and more.
-Also available in Spanish and Russian.
+Also available in: